-But times have changed, and the technology has too.
+But times have changed, and technology has, too.

 The operational limits of Business Central have been expanding constantly in the past few years, making it an increasingly powerful and reliable business system for larger businesses.
 Today the system doesn’t set any operational limits for number of users, or sessions, database size, or transactions.
 Each BC cloud instance comes with 80 GB of database storage, which, as Microsoft says, is more than ample for most organizations.
-And if your company needs more storage capacity, you can add it.
+And if your company needs more storage capacity, you can easily add it.

-To ensure Business Central remains robust and scalable enough for even the largest businesses, Microsoft has committed to making continual performance enhancements.
-Newer features such as SQL Compression – a technique also used across other Microsoft Dynamics 365 cloud services – help to both reduce database size and improve performance.
+And Microsoft is making continual performance enhancements.
+Features such as SQL Compression – a technique also used across other Microsoft Dynamics 365 cloud services – help to both reduce database size and improve performance.
 Service functionality keeps track of unexpected database growth, so that customers can catch issues early on and avoid unanticipated and unnecessary storage use.
 And Business Central admin dashboards help customers manage and plan their storage costs on an ongoing basis with total visibility of storage usage, so you can always see exactly what you’re using and how much it will cost.

 With Business Central, you can take advantage of the full security infrastructure that the Microsoft cloud provides to all users, without having to front the cost and complexities yourself.
 Its built-in features ensure that all data is automatically backed up and securely stored, protected against all the latest and future threats by some of the best cybersecurity experts in the industry.

 It’s for all of these reasons – and more – that thousands of retail and hospitality companies entrust their business to LS Central, which builds on the strengths of Business Central, and enhances it with specialized industry functionality for retail, food service, hospitality and more.

 Want to find out how we can help you take advantage of the cloud and grow your business without limitations?
-Contact us for more information and a personalized demo of LS Central.
+Contact us for more information.